Words with Feet

 Instead, you have street musicians, art vendors, a giant severed head (?), and the central market, where you can buy handmade chess sets and inexpensive Baltic amber.

 There's also, apparently, a Middle Earth pub.
 (I thought of my P2 ladies and took a picture.)
 Didn't go in, but liked the fact that Tolkein has a presence in Krakow.
 (I knew I liked this city for a reason!)
 We dined one night in a place that looked like Medieval Times – The Polish Installment, where everyone was in costume and we felt rather out of place for not having slain a dragon or worn our corsets.
+We didn't go to Auschwitz - too bleak for short time in the country, and we didn't have enough free slots in our days to travel there anyhow - but tried to go to the salt mines, which were supposed to be incredible.
+Didn't make it there either, but it's good to save something for next time.

 So, on Thursday night, with my friends slated to leave for Prague the next morning, I still hadn't booked a trip home.
 Trains were seeming more and more dubious, except for the Eurail express which cost as much as a plane ticket to Prague.
 That decided it.
 Prague won.
 I'd catch a bus from Prague to BA on Saturday morning and make it back to Nitra in time for Betsy and Mark's gathering that night.